Little Shop of Horrors (film): Filming

 All the scenes were filmed at Pinewood Studios in England, making use of every sound stage there, including the 007 Stage.
 Oz and his crew did not want to shoot on location as it would tamper with the fantastical mood of the film.
 Part of the giant 007 stage was used to film the "Suddenly Seymour" number.
 Because of its size, the stage was impractical to heat properly and thus caused breath condensation to appear from the actor's lips.
 This was countered by having Ellen Greene and Rick Moranis put ice cubes in their mouths.

 This would be the first time Moranis and Steve Martin starred in a film together, and they would later appear together in three more films: Parenthood, My Blue Heaven and L.A.
 Story.

 As mentioned, additional sequences and songs from the original off-Broadway show were dropped or re-written in order for the feature version to be paced well.
 The notable change was for the "Meek Shall Inherit" sequence.
 As originally filmed, it detailed through a dream sequence Seymour's rising success and the need to keep the plant fed and impress Audrey.
 In the final cut, the dream sequence and much of the song is cut out.
 Oz said, "I cut that because I felt it just didn't work and that was before the first preview in San Jose.
 It was the right choice, it didn't really add value to the entire cut."
 The full version of the song was included on the film's soundtrack album, as were the songs from the original ending.

-Another notable cut scene is an extended version of Seymour dismembering Orin's body for Audrey II, which would have featured a longer, more drawn out scene of Seymour hacking away at Orin's corpse meant to elicit a darker tone to match the original ending.
-The scene also featured a prosthetic head resembling Steve Martin's likeness, which can only be seen from behind in the workprint, but the front of which can be seen in various behind-the-scenes photos and promotional material.
-To match the lighter tone of the theatrical "happy" ending, this scene was cut down and the Dentist head was entirely scrapped.
+Another notable cut scene is an extended version of Seymour dismembering Orin's body for Audrey II, which would have featured a longer, more drawn out scene of Seymour hacking away at Orin's corpse.
+The scene also featured a prosthetic head resembling Steve Martin's likeness, which can only be seen from behind in known early versions of the film, but the front of which can be seen in various behind-the-scenes photos and promotional material.
+No official information is known about why the prosthetic was cut from the film.